i-fulfilment/WooCommerce/README.md

 **If you are not a developer, please use the I-Fulfilment plugin page on WordPress.org.**

-1. Upload the `blade` folder to the `/wp-content/plugins/` directory
+1. Upload the `ifulfilment` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the new I-Fulfilment link in the side menu and ensure all of the status checks are marked "Good".